 I had fun at Fischer's, with these small beat-up paintings hanging close together.

 [Elger 2009, p.180]

-October: Submits, with Palermo, a joint proposal to install 1,350 glass windows in twenty-seven colours in the sports facilities for the Munich Olympics.
-However, by the time they submit the proposal, the building in question has been completed.
+October: together with Palermo, Richter submits a proposal to install 1,350 glass windows in twenty-seven colours in the sports facilities for the Munich Olympics.
+However, by the time they hand in the proposal, the building in question has already been completed.

-10 October-6 November: First collaborative exhibition with Palermo, For Salvador Dali, Galerie Ernst, Hannover – exhibits Details for the first time.
+10 October-6 November: the first collaborative exhibition with Palermo, For Salvador Dali, Galerie Ernst, Hannover is organised where Richter exhibits the Details for the first time.

-November: Travels to New York with Palermo.
+November: Richter undertakes a journey to New York with Palermo.
 During the trip they show their work to artists James Rosenquist and Robert Ryman.

 One doesn't make portraits like these, which look at each other with closed eyes, just for the fun of it or for tactical reasons.
 It had to be about something more significant, an admiration of the person and the painter Palermo, who made art despite the dominant Zeitgeist.
 At the time one felt quite isolated and was happy to find someone else who painted and thought in a similar way.